valenwave/image-prompt-dictionary/Compiled/Compiled.md

 - Buffet of sweets
 - In a beautifully framed picture
 - Skin wet and shiny like rubbed on oil
+- Back is facing us

+### Unavailable

+- Her breast is bare

 ## Canvas and Sera